Perforce vs. Git: Why Your Artists Don't Care (And What They Actually Need)

 Artstash connects directly to your Perforce server or your Git repository and finally makes it usable for your entire team.

-- For Your Artists: They get a beautiful, web-based interface.
+• For Your Artists: They get a beautiful, web-based interface.
 They can browse the project with 2D and 3D previews.
-They can find any asset with a simple search.
+They can find any asset with a simple search — or with lore-based AI search that understands your game's world.
 They can share files with a secure link.
 They can do their work without ever opening P4V or a command line.

 Stop Debating, Start Empowering